DecentralizedDerivatives/DRCT_standard/README.md

 ## Example Usage Scenarios <a name="usage-scenarios"> </a>

+An efficient derivatives market can provide a stable coin, cross border/chain hedge and risk exposure and act as a prediction market.

 #### Stable Coins
 If you hold ETH and are shorting ETH, and this combined position is a token, you have a stable coin.
 It’s as simple as that.
 The only downfall is: what is the cost?
 Daxia’s products have full collateralization, a sometimes-costly endeavor, and require contracts to be rolled from one expiration to another.
 A tokenized short position in an ETH/USD Daxia contract can act as a transparent and easy-to-understand stable coin.